MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/2002-release-notes.md

 #### Remove-CMTaskSequencePhasedDeployment

-Use this cmdlet to remove an phased deployment for a task sequence.
+Use this cmdlet to remove a phased deployment for a task sequence.

 ``` PowerShell
 Remove-CMTaskSequencePhasedDeployment -TaskSequenceName "myTaskSequenceName"